McMomo/thepoolroom/README.md

 # thepoolroom

 An Art project for friends to generate fake images and matching personal data for a personnal file. <br/>
 The files are displayed as static generated Sites under https://poolroom.neocities.org/*.
+The simple Style of the pages is inspired by _myspace_ pages.

 ## Example